compsocialscience/summer-institute/2020/los_angeles/index.md

 **~~UPDATE 3/31/2020: At this point we are considering holding SICSS Los Angeles on time, virtually.
 However the situation is still developing, and we will follow the lead of the main site.~~**

-**SICCS Los Angeles is officially going virtual!
+**SICSS Los Angeles is officially going virtual!
 Expect decisions from us by the end of April.
 Thanks for your patience.**